Symmetry, Thermodynamics and Topology in Active Matter: Directing active assembly

-Most theoretical work so far has assumed that the dynamics of the colloidal particles is much slower than the time scale for diffusion of the chemical fuels that power it.
+\paragraph{\mcm{Retardation and memory effects.}} Most theoretical work so far has assumed that the dynamics of the colloidal particles is much slower than the time scale for diffusion of the chemical fuels that power it.
 In this limit the effective interactions generated by chemical fields (both self-interactions that drive the particle's motion and interparticle interactions) can be treated as instantaneous.
 Some work has considered the opposite limit of very slow chemical diffusion~\cite{gelimson2016multicellular}, but the intermediate situation likely to be relevant to many diffusiophoretic colloids where these time scales are comparable has not been addressed.
 Intermediate time scales of chemical diffusion can result in time-delayed interactions and memory effects, which may engender new emergent behavior, such as traveling and oscillating states.
 A similar role is known to be played by viscoelasticity of the ambient medium.
 In both cases these effects act like an ``effective inertia'' on the dynamics, which could mediate emergent structures that exhibit \emph{both} spatial and temporal organization, as shown recently for bacteria swimming in a viscoelastic fluid~\cite{liu2021viscoelastic}.
-It is also tempting to draw an analogy between the chemically-driven dynamics of active colloids and biochemical patterns~\cite{2020TzerHan_NatPhys} as well as particle-like textures in a variety of active orientationally ordered systems \cite{husain2017emergent,sohn2019schools}.
-Can we regulate phoretic effects to control pattern formation in synthetic active systems?
-Biochemical patterns are ubiquitous in biology and they control organization at both the subcellular and multi-cellular levels~\cite{2021Lecuit,2017Grill}.
-Spatiotemporal symmetry-breaking transitions in biochemical patterns are essential in triggering morphological changes during the development, both at the unicellular and multicellular level.
-The realization of cell and tissue-scale deformations is achieved through intra-cellular force networks that translate localized biochemical signals into effective mechanical stresses that determine the global shape dynamics.
-Biochemical regulation has been studied extensively in the context of nonlinear chemical reaction networks~\cite{frey2020selforganisation}.
-It would be interesting to explore what biochemical and biophysical pattern formation, regulation and mechanochemical feeback mechanisms can teach as about active organization~\cite{Wigbers2021}.